Kamalesh3112/Data-Science---Methods-and-pre-techniques/README.md

 In this Google Colab notebook , it may contain some errors but the cells will be look good if runned again from the initial cell according to the algorithms used in this environment.

-I have uploaded some portable documents about Data Science and also with an Image file that tells the comparison between Data Science and Data Analy
+I have uploaded some portable documents about Data Science and also with an Image file that tells the comparison between Data Science and Data Analytics.